Painting with light

 But why do their effects differ?
 In brief: the light they emit is a form of energy.
 The different color of each LED represents a different amount of energy being emitted.
 As it turns out, the reaction between iron(III) ions and citrate ions requires that a certain amount of energy be transferred to the reagents.

 Why doesn’t the drawing wash off of the paper?

-The Prussian blue obtained in the experiment is a dark-blue, water-insoluble substance.
-It settles on the surface of paper well, while the unreacted mixture is easily washed away.
+The Prussian blue obtained in the experiment isn’t soluble in water.
+It settles firmly on the surface of the paper, while the unreacted mixture is easily washed away.